bezebee/Beeing-About/README.md

 - Does the pseudo button change from gray to white?
 #### Contact form:
 - Go to the Contact page
-- Try submitting the form with the incorrect email address, does it come back with error?
 - Try submitting the form with a required field left empty, does it come back with an error message?
 # DEPLOYMENT
 Github Pages - The project was deployed very early in the design days and regularly checked while new features and styling was added on.
 # CREDITS
 ### Media
-The videos on this site have been created entirely by Beeing About Images of the clients have been obtained from Pexels.com
+The videos on this site have been created entirely by Beeing About Images of the clients have been obtained from Pexels.com, edited with Pixlr Photo Editor (https://pixlr.com/)
 ### Acknowledgements
 I really liked the idea of including an Iframe of a Google map in the Contact page, so I looked for inspiration on how this could be achieved in Bootstrap.
 In the process of research on how to put the Contact page together I came across this video: https://www.youtube.com/watch?v=9dL516qYL4w, in which Dinesh Varyani explains the basics of using Bootstrap to code a responsive Contact form.

-Also, throughout the project I have been relying on Bootstrap ability to keep the pages responsive, I found it very useful and timesaving
+Also, throughout the project I have been relying on Bootstrap ability to keep the pages responsive, I found it very useful and timesaving.
+I really wanted to use videos as the portfolio as it was fitting to the offer advertised by Beeing About, so needed to look into how to make them responsive on all screen sizes.
+Chapter [Embed]https://getbootstrap.com/docs/4.4/utilities/embed/ on Bootstrap was an absolute life saver for achieving this.